 At some point during a weeklong conference, everyone gets exhausted.
-In this blog, we will discuss ways to use audio/visual technology to spice up your sessions and avoid conference fatigue from spreading like wildfire.
+In this blog, we discuss ways to use audio/visual technology to spice up your sessions and avoid conference fatigue from spreading like wildfire.

 Audio - Nothing is worse than when the audio cuts out or when people are struggling to hear.
 Attendees lose interest and don’t pay attention to what is happening on stage.
 Audio may seem like a simple, small matter in the grand scheme of your event, but it is a critical factor in your success!
 Pay close attention to the equipment listed on your bids.
 Using low-quality microphones will result in sound interference, which can ruin the entire event.
 While there are many options, our team prefers Shure ULXDs and UR4Ds for event use!
 After finding the best quality sound equipment, your audio technician should smooth out all issues during soundcheck and ensure that presenters are mic’d properly, adjustments are made for each speaker’s voice and that the sound works with the room’s acoustics.
 With the perfect audio, attendees won’t get distracted, they will be engaged in whoever is speaking or performing during the session.